jihunhwang/jihunhwang.github.io/_pages/notes.md

 permalink: /notes/
 ---

-On this page, you will find the notes I made/typed for the courses "*I assigned to teach/TA*" and "*I took (as a student)*".
-Roughly, UMass Amherst adopts the following course numbering system: 100-599 Undergraduate, 500-699 Master's, and 600-899 Ph.D.
+Below are the notes I made for the courses *I took* or was *assigned to teach*.
+Roughly, UMass Amherst adopts the following course numbering system: 300-599 (upper) Undergraduate, 500-699 Master's, and 600-899 Doctoral.
 See [this](https://www.umass.edu/senate/course-proposal-info) for more details.

-**Courses I Taught/TAed**
+#### Courses I Taught/TAed

 Please do not reproduce or distribute without permission.